whiplashomega/elthelas2/elthelasapp/public/static/md/book4/chapter2.md

 Bimriel, it is rumored, has recorded eons of history on the walls of her home.
 Please transcribe as much of this as you can.

 ### The Artifacts

+The Artifacts have been locked in a warded chest that acts similarly to a bag of holding (technically holding the artifacts in a demi-plane).
+The warding on the chest is specially designed to prevent their influence from seeping into the material plane and to prevent them from being found by magical means.
+However, General Heartbren trusts the key to the chest to the party.

 <!-- Time Egg -->
 <aside>